Intermesh/groupoffice-docs/using/connect-a-device/windows.rst

 7. Now you must give it some time to sync everything.
 Then check your contacts, e-mail and calendar for your Group-Office data!

+.. _assistant-for-windows:

 Files
 -----

-With Group-Office Assistant you can edit files directy on your Windows PC:
+The Group-Office Assistant is a small program that you can install on your Windows, MacOS or Linux computer.
+It will automatically download files opened from Group-Office and monitor it for changes.
+When the file is saved it automatically uploads it back to Group-Office.

 `Click here to download Group-Office Assistant for Windows
 <https://repo.group-office.com/downloads/group-office-assistant-windows.exe>`_.